GMOD/Apollo/docs/Configure.md

 ```

-Note: you can also proxy all apps on your tomcat server to a subdirectory like this, but the important part of this configuration is that ProxyPassReverseCookiePath is configured so that sessions are set up properly (otherwise it will look like the app is loaded, but you will not be able to login)
+Note: if your webapp is accessible but it doesn't seem like you can login, you may need to customize your ProxyPassReverseCookiePath

+For example, an alternative setup might look like this:

 ```
     ProxyPass  /testing http://localhost:8080